jaikechen/immutable-date-class/README.md

 console.log(dateEqual('9/4/2020','2020-9-4','MM/dd/yyyy', 'yyyy-MM-dd'))
 ```
 ## parseDate
-I made this question for 2 reasons,
+I made this function for 2 reasons,
 1. the default new Date() give me different date than I expect, for example, I get string from database in '2020-01-01' format,
 I know it means local date, but javascript default new Date('2020-01-01'), thinks it is iso data.
 for this example, I will use